Hospital, County Limerick: Name

 The village acquired its name from the crusading Knights Hospitaller who built the archaeologically significant Hospital Church here before 1215.
 This church has the remains of three tombs, dating from the 13th and 14th centuries.

-An alternative explanation, from the biography of Sir Valentine Browne, Surveyor General of Ireland (who was awarded lands in the area by Queen Elizabeth I of England), is that the village anciently formed part of the parish of Aney, and derived its name from a hospital for Knights Templar, founded in 1226 by Geoffry de Marisco, then Lord Justice of Ireland.
+An alternative explanation, from the biography of Sir Valentine Browne, Surveyor General of Ireland (who was awarded lands in the area by Queen Elizabeth I of England), is that the village formed part of the parish of Aney in ancient times, and derived its name from a hospital for Knights Templar, founded in 1226 by Geoffry de Marisco, then Lord Justice of Ireland.

 Transport

-The "Old Cork Road" from Limerick to Mitchelstown and Cork (also known today as the R513) passes through the village.
+The "Old Cork Road" from Limerick to Mitchelstown and Cork (also known today as the R513 road) passes through the village.

 Amenities

-In 2002, the village had nine pubs - there are now only three.
-The village's secondary school was completed in 2000 and, as of 2018, had around 1,000 students.
+The village's secondary school was completed in 2000 and had around 1,000 students in 2018.
 There is also a primary school which was completed in the summer of 2004.
 Hospital is also home to one of Limerick's Youthreach schools.

+Hospital had six public houses in 2017, but this had reduced to four by July 2022.

-The village shares a GAA club (Hospital-Herbertstown GAA) with the village of Herbertstown.
+The village shares a Gaelic Athletic Association (GAA) club (Hospital-Herbertstown GAA) with the village of Herbertstown.
 Former Limerick GAA captain Damien Reale is a member of the club.

-Hospital soccer team was founded in 1881 by Sir P.J.
+Hospital association football team was founded in 1881 by Sir P.J.
 Butler.
 Formerly known as Hospital Crusaders, today it is called Kilfrush Crusaders.
 Other recreational bodies include the local tennis and handball clubs.

-Hospital also has an active Family Resource Centre, located on Knockainey Road.
+Hospital also has an active Family Resource Centre on Knockainey Road.

 There is a stone circle nearby at Ballinamona.

-The village celebrated the 800th Anniversary of its foundation in 2015.
+The village celebrated the 800th anniversary of its foundation in 2015.